How to Compile PHP Modules

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/phpize

-Step 4: Configure Build Options
+Step 4: Configure Compilation Options

 ./configure --with-php-config=${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php-config